-Lowering levels of oestrogen and progesterone in menopause have a direct impact on our brain neurotransmitters which can bring on psychological symptoms.
+Changing levels of oestrogen and progesterone during the menopause transition have a direct impact on our brain neurotransmitters which can bring on psychological symptoms as well as the more commonly know physical symptoms.
 The following information will help you support your brain health.

 Tryptophan is the precursor to serotonin our ‘feel good’ neurotransmitter.

 Women dealing with anxiety may benefit from including rich sources of tryptophan, such as eggs, turkey, fish, dairy, tofu, legumes, salmon, nuts, pumpkin and sesame seeds, into their diets.
 These protein rich foods also help satiety and regulate blood glucose (sugar) levels.